-The Foreign Medical Program (FMP) is a Department of Veterans (VA) health care benefits program for U.S. Veterans with VA rated service-connected conditions that are residing or traveling abroad.
-Under FMP, VA assumes payment responsibility for certain necessary health care services associated with the treatment of those service-connected conditions, disabilities associated with and held to be aggravating a service-connected condition, and care for Veterans participating in a rehabilitation program under 38 U.S.C.
+The Foreign Medical Program (FMP) is a Department of Veteran's Affairs' (VA) health care benefits program for Veterans with VA rated service-connected conditions that are residing or traveling abroad.
+Under FMP, VA assumes payment responsibility for certain necessary health care services associated with the treatment of VA adjudicated service-connected conditions, disabilities associated with and held to be aggravating a service-connected condition, and care for Veterans participating in a rehabilitation program under 38 U.S.C.
 Chapter 31.

 The Foreign Medical Program (FMP) is not part of the Medical Benefits Package.
 You do not have to be enrolled in the VA health care system to participate.

 This means that disability percentages have no bearing on determining eligibility for FMP medical services.

-Additionally, VA may authorize necessary foreign medical services for any condition for a veteran participating in the VA Vocational Rehabilitation Program.
+Additionally, VA may authorize necessary foreign medical services for any condition for a Veteran participating in the VA Vocational Rehabilitation Program.

 Generally, in order to receive VA benefits and services the Veteran/Servicemember's character of discharge or service must be under other than dishonorable conditions (e.g., honorable, under honorable conditions, general).
 However, individuals receiving undesirable, bad conduct, and other types of dishonorable discharges may qualify for VA benefits depending on a determination made by VA.

-Your Next StepsThe following information will lead you to the next steps to apply for this benefit.
+Your Next StepsThe following information will lead you to the next steps to apply for this program.

 To fill out an online registration form for FMP, please download